-- 5.4.6.1 Classification of interior finish is in accordance with Section 10.2 (NFPA 101). - 5.4.6.2 No consideration is included in the safety parameter value for any finish with a flame-spread rating greater than 200 or for any material not rationally measured by NFPA 255, Standard Method of Test of Surface Burning Characteristics of Building Materials.
+5.4.6.1 Classification of interior finish is in accordance with Section 10.2 (NFPA 101).

+5.4.6.2 No consideration is included in the safety parameter value for any finish with a flame-spread rating greater than 200 or for any material not rationally measured by ASTM E 84, Standard Test Method for Surface Burning Characteristics of Building Materials, or ANSI/UL 723, Standard for Test for Surface Burning Characteristics of Building Materials.
 Materials not rationally measured include foamed plastics and asphalt-impregnated paper or other materials capable of inducing extreme rates of fire growth and rapid flashover.
 In any case involving these materials, the resultant risk is considered to classify any such finish area as a hazardous area to be evaluated under 5.4.2.
 Note that plywood of 1/4 in.
-(0.6 cm) or greater thickness should be considered as having a flame-spread rating of 200 or less.
-Interior wall and ceiling finish materials tested in accordance with NFPA 265, Standard Methods of Fire Tests for Evaluating Room Fire Growth Contribution of Textile Coverings on Full Height Panels and Walls, or NFPA 286, Standard Methods of Fire Tests for Evaluating Contribution of Wall and Ceiling Interior Finish to Room Fire Growth, as permitted by Section 10.2 (NFPA 101), and meeting the criteria established in Section 10.2 (NFPA 101) for those test standards, shall be scored as Class A interior finish materials (flame spread ≤25).
+(6 mm) or greater thickness should be considered as having a flame-spread rating of 200 or less.
+Interior wall and ceiling finish materials tested in accordance with NFPA 265, Standard Methods of Fire Tests for Evaluating Room Fire Growth Contribution of Textile or Expanded Vinyl Wall Coverings on Full Height Panels and Walls, or NFPA 286, Standard Methods of Fire Tests for Evaluating Contribution of Wall and Ceiling Interior Finish to Room Fire Growth, as permitted by Section 10.2 (NFPA 101), and meeting the criteria established in Section 10.2 (NFPA 101) for those test standards, shall be scored as Class A interior finish materials (flame spread ≤25).